oracle/rwloadsim/rwl/doc/DYNAMICSQL.md

  * Inside the procedure, there is a declaration of a dynamic SQL statement named getemps.
 It has two define variables that will retrieve the empno and ename columns.
  * Depending on the settings of the second and third arguments, there are different modify sql commands executed.
  * The cursor loop is executed just as if it were a normal static SQL statement.
- * At exit from the procedure, the dynamic SQL is released.
+ * The modify sql release done just before exit from the procedure implies the dynamic sql will not longer be associated with some sql text and the bind and/or define variables will just be those found at the declaration.